Isopure Zero Carb Protein Powder Review – Best Low Carb Protein Powder?

 Isopure Zero Carb Taste

 There is just absolutely no way this product doesn’t taste good based off of the fact that each serving contains 320 milligrams of sodium.
-Just to put that in perspective for you, the number one ranked protein powder has 40 mg per serving.
-This product has 8 times more sodium than the #1 ranked product… Hydro Whey 100.
 Not surprisingly, others who reviewed this product said that it tasted great, although some said it was too sweet (which would make sense considering how high the sodium count is).

 IsoPure Zero Carb Reviews From REAL Users